nickserv/danamccurdy.com/_posts/2014-06-09-Love-Opens-Doors.md

 ---
 layout: post
-title: Love Opens Doors
+title: love Opens Doors
-category: Being Human
+category: being-human
 ---

-Love opens doors,
+love opens doors,
 cuts little holes
 in the boxes we live in.